 This command configures the Clear To Send (CTS) or Analog Loopback (ALB) output control lead.
-For a DCE device, the output signal is CTS.
-For a DTE device, the output signal is ALB.
+The 7705 SAR-Hm series router acts as a DCE device where the output signal is CTS.

 the output control lead is forced on

 the output control lead is forced off